-News reports this year suggested that people are now more aware that fireworks increase air pollution in Delhi, and there were reports of reduced sales of fireworks.
+News reports this year suggested that people are now more aware that fireworks increase Diwali air pollution in Delhi, and there were reports of reduced sales of fireworks.
 But with 22 million people, Diwali must go on.
-So that got me to thinking: just how bad does Diwali make our air?
+So that got me to thinking: just how much does Diwali pollute our air?

-The left axis is PM2.5 and the colors represent the range of the AQI in ug/m3.
-Also plotted on the graph are some averages to put things in perspective.
+The left axis is PM2.5 (ug/m3) and the colors represent the AQI.
+I also plotted the WHO limit, Beijing’s 2015 average, and Delhi’s average to put things in perspective.

 Delhi winter air averages 220 micrograms/m3, but during the peak Diwali fireworks on November 11, our numbers spiked to almost 700 micrograms/m3!
-That’s 28 times the WHO 24-hour limit of 25 ug/m3.
+That’s a heart-stopping 28 times the WHO 24-hour limit of 25 ug/m3.

 By comparison, Beijing’s air is often criticized, but Delhi peaked at about 7 times the Beijing average.